2022 Abu Dhabi Grand Prix

 The 2022 Abu Dhabi Grand Prix (officially known as the Formula 1 Etihad Airways Abu Dhabi Grand Prix 2022) was a Formula One motor race that was held on 20 November 2022 at the Yas Marina Circuit in Abu Dhabi, United Arab Emirates.
 Max Verstappen won the race ahead of Charles Leclerc and Sergio Pérez.
 Leclerc's finish ahead of Pérez decided the fight between the two for second in the Drivers' Championship in his favour.
-This was the 299th and final Grand Prix for four-time World Champion, Sebastian Vettel.
+This was the 300th Grand Prix entry, and 299th and final Grand Prix start, for four-time World Champion Sebastian Vettel.
+Vettel would finish tenth during the race, scoring his last Formula One point.

 Background

 The event was held across the weekend of the 18–20 November.
 It was the twenty-second and final race of the 2022 Formula One World Championship.

 Championship standings before the race

 Going into the weekend, both the Drivers' and Constructors' titles were already decided at the Japanese and United States Grands Prix, respectively.
 Max Verstappen led the Drivers' Championship with 429 points with Charles Leclerc, second, and Sergio Pérez, third, both with 290 points.
 Red Bull Racing led the Constructors' Championship from Ferrari by 195 points and Mercedes by 214 points.